CTSRD-CHERI/morello-early-performance-results/src/headline-results/software-ecosystem-enablement.md

 window server and KDE Plasma desktop, and approaching ten thousand open-source software packages.
-At the time of writing, there is a significant in-progress effort to adapt the Chromium web browser and V8 JavaScript runtime to compile with memory-safe CHERI C/C++ languages.
+At the time of writing, there is a significant in-progress effort to adapt the Chromium web browser and V8 JavaScript runtime to compile with [memory-safe CHERI C/C++ languages](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-947.pdf) [[WAT20B]](../bibliography/#WAT20B).
 In addition to announced programme partners such as Google and Microsoft, dozens of companies supported by UKRI’s Technology Access Programme (TAP) have also adapted millions of lines of open-source and proprietary code to the platform.